BarryDigby/Youth-Academy/chapters/chapter1.md

 In the example above, we store the string value "Youth Academy" in a variable called course\_name.
 Variable names can't have spaces or symbols in their names other than an underscore (\_).
 They can't begin with numbers but they can have numbers after the first letter (e.g, var\_1  is OK).

-If we need to update a variable but perform the same logical process on it, we can change its value!
+If we need to update a variable but perform the same logical process on it, we can change its value:

 <codeblock id="01_02">
 </codeblock>